 Place the tennis ball machine in standard position at the T of the court or just behind it.
 Adjust the settings so you’re getting a slightly loftier shot than usual.
 Set up a rope at the rear of the court that is 3-5 feet away from the baseline.
 Hint: a tennis court is 27 feet wide so you’ll need at least 30 feet of rope.
 Aim to get at least five balls in a row inside the target area.
 Increase your goal in increments of five as you advance.

 Set your tennis ball machine to two line oscillation and practice keeping both your forehand and your backhand deep at the same time.
 Better still, improve this tennis ball machine practice exercise by setting your machine to random.
+A DIY Tennis Ball Machine is unlikely to suffice for this drill!

 You can read and read about the best tennis ball machine drills, but if you don’t actually do them, you won’t get anywhere.
 So stop reading and hit the courts!
 While you’re out there, keep the general tips in mind that can be found at the top of the page.